GDPR and TUNE

 GDPR, or the General Data Protection Regulation, is the European Union’s new privacy law that updates and enhances its data protection requirements.
 Among the changes in the new rules, the definition of personal data has been broadened, and with it the scope of who is covered by the law.

 TUNE currently maintains high standards in safeguarding the data of our clients.
-In advance of the GDPR deadline, TUNE either already meets or is implementing product updates to more efficiently meet our obligations as a data processor.
-Our clients, as data controllers, will have the responsibility to utilize any applicable updates and to make any necessary policy or procedure updates.
-You can review some of the steps we’re taking below.
+In advance of the GDPR deadline, TUNE either met or implemented product updates to more efficiently meet our obligations as a data processor.
+Our clients, as data controllers, maintain the responsibility to utilize any applicable updates and to make any necessary policy or procedure updates.
+You can review some of the steps we’ve taken — and continue to refine — below.

 Security and Privacy Compliance

-TUNE Security is committed to the protection of our systems and your data.
-We are proud to incorporate SOC 2 as criteria for measurement of TUNE products and services.
-By achieving SOC 2 Type II accreditation, TUNE is following through on its commitment to developing the marketing industry’s most trustworthy and transparent solution.
-This also helps us comply with several other security and privacy certifications, standards, and regulations, including ePrivacy certification, DAA standards and the EU-U.S. Privacy Shield.
+TUNE is committed to the protection of our systems and your data.
+We are proud to incorporate SOC 1-level and SOC 2-level controls as criteria for measurement of TUNE products and services.
+By relying on independent reviews of our SOC 1 Type II and SOC 2 Type II preparedness, TUNE is following through on its commitment to develop the industry’s most trustworthy and transparent solution.
+SOC reports help companies maintain a proactive approach to managing risks, meet customer expectations, and build confidence and trust with other clients and end users.

 Data Transfer Practices

-TUNE’s U.S.-EU data transfer practices are certified under the EU-U.S. Privacy Shield Framework.
-Clients may rely on this framework for the transfer of data from the EU to the U.S. or have the option of entering into Standard Contractual Clauses, also known as EU Model Clauses.
-To learn more, please see TUNE’s Privacy Shield Statement.
+TUNE’s EU-U.S. data transfer practices are certified under the EU-U.S. Privacy Shield Framework.
+Clients may rely on this framework for the transfer of data from the EU (and the United Kingdom) to the U.S. or have the option of entering into Standard Contractual Clauses, also known as EU Model Clauses.
+TUNE also offers a Data Processing Addendum for our clients and partners.
+All such documents are available here.
+To learn more about our data transfer practices, please see TUNE’s Privacy Shield Statement.

-In order to comply with the expanded reporting requirements, TUNE is actively working to more formally document our current privacy and security practices and procedures.
+In order to comply with the expanded reporting requirements, TUNE continually refines its documentation of current privacy and security practices and procedures.

 Privacy By Design

-In addition to the current functionality, such as rule-based controls and supporting end user opt-outs, TUNE continually works to incorporate privacy and security measures into our software development life cycle.
+In addition to the current functionality, such as rule-based controls and supporting end user data rights, TUNE continually works to incorporate privacy and security measures into our software development life cycle.

 Innovation is part of TUNE’s core.
 Listening to our clients and constantly seeking to improve the customer experience helps us support them with their data protection efforts.